KaijingOfficial/KaijingOfficial.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our Paper About Controllable Text-to-image Generation is accepted to MM2024!
+Our Paper About Controllable Text-to-image Generation has been accepted by ACM MM2024!